 Or maybe you just want to know the basics to prepare tea properly…

 If that’s you, you’ve come to the right place!

 In this -to-understand article you will learn all these basic questions about tea so that you can truly ENJOY it from the beginning!

 The word “tea” is often used to designate any type of drink that is made by infusing a plant in water, but strictly speaking, in the tea world, “tea” refers only to brewed from leaves of the Camellia sinensis plant.

 Types of tea

 So, while generally speaking there are three categories of “tea”, only the third category in the list below (real tea) is truly tea:

 - real teas (from Camellia sinensis)

-Earl Grey and chai are examples of well-known flavored tea blends.
+Earl Grey (black tea with bergamot oil) and chai (black tea with masala spices) are examples of well-known flavored tea blends.